Your Vaccination Records Get Vaccinated Measles Guidance Sign up for E-news! Reproductive Health NMHealth Helpline 988: 24/7 LIfeline

 Flowchart illustrating what is being done to prevent older adult falls in New Mexico.What is being done?

-New Mexico Department of Health (NMDOH) established an Older Adult Falls Task Force in 2013 to evaluate New Mexico’s current approach to community-based fall prevention, to develop strategies for effective change, and to mandate reporting of fall fractures as a reportable condition.
+New Mexico Department of Health (NMDOH) established an Older Adult Falls Task Force in 2013 to evaluate New Mexico’s current approach to community-based fall prevention.

 Primary Prevention